marcelo-s/akka-cluster-swarm/README.md

 To use it for queries and actions, is better to use Postman: [Postman](https://www.getpostman.com/)

-Now go to postman, or use any browser, on any node of the cluster and go to:
+Now go to postman, or use any browser, on any node of the cluster nodes and go to:
 ```
 http://nodeip:8558/cluster/members/
 ```